Diderot-Language/examples/README.md

 * [`fs3d`](fs3d/): For generating a variety of interesting 3D synthetic datasets;
 similar to but more complicated than [`fs2d`](fs2d/).
-Demonstrates a user-defined function for doing quaternion to rotation matrix conversion, a single-expression function defined with `=`, and nested conditional expressions.
+Demonstrates a user-defined function for doing quaternion to rotation matrix conversion, and nested conditional expressions.
 * [`mip`](mip/): For maximum-intensity projections through 3D volumes;
 Shows a minimal example of setting up a camera and casting rays, and also provides a setting for demonstrating how better reconstruction